GoogleCloudPlatform/gcr-cleaner/README.md

   the duration will not be deleted.
 If unspecified, the default is no grace period (all untagged image refs are deleted).

 - `keep` - If an integer is provided, it will always keep that minimum number of images.
 Note that it will not consider images inside the `grace` duration.
+GCR Cleaner attempts to keep the most recently created images, but there are some caveats.
+Some community tooling sets container creation time to a date back in 1980, which breaks the default sorting algorithm.
+As such, GCR Cleaner uses the following sorting algorithm for container images:

+    - If either of the containers were created before Docker even existed, it sorts by the date the container was uploaded to the registry.

+    - If two containers were created at the same timestamp, it sorts by the date the container was uploaded to the registry.

+    - In all other situations, it sorts by the timestamp the container was created.

+  This algorithm exists to preserve ordering for containers that are moved between registries.

 - `tag_filter_any` - If specified, any image with at **least one tag** that matches this given regular expression will be deleted.
 The image will be